panrg/questions/draft-irtf-panrg-questions.md

 such that the result of a path selection at an endpoint is predictable.

-The third question: how can endpoints select paths to use for traffic in a way that can be trusted by the both the network and the endpoints?
+The third question: how can endpoints select paths to use for traffic in a way that can be trusted by both the network and the endpoints?

 ## Interfaces for Path Awareness